Skip to content

 '''

-Open the `user-guide.pdf` file from the resource directory in the browser.
+Let the browser open the `user-guide.pdf` file from the resource directory online

 '''